imrenagi/rojak-api/README.md

 For development mode, all source code will be compiled and packaged as a jar.
 These jar files will be used later for creating the image for every service.

-To build all projects, use this command:
+To build all projects, please make sure you already have Maven and MySQL database installed (along with its test db).
+Then use this command:
 ```
 ./compile.sh all
 ```